 Andrew speaks regularly on transfer pricing and business valuation topics for a number of professional organizations.
 He has also written articles for CA Magazine, the Canadian Tax Foundation, the Journal of Business Valuation and Tax Planning International Review on the topic of transfer pricing.
 He co-authored the articles “The Dilemma of GlaxoSmithKline: Unreasonable in the Circumstances?” and “Transfer Pricing: A Critique of the CCRA’s Position on Range Issues.”

-Andrew has appeared in the Guide to the World’s Leading Transfer Pricing Advisers since 2003.
+Andrew has appeared in the Guide to the World’s Leading Transfer Pricing Advisers since 2003 and was recently honoured by the International Tax Review as one of the world's leading tax dispute resolution lawyers/advisors.